aptos-labs/developer-docs/docs/move/prover/spec-lang.md

 ```

 In the function `mutate_S_test`, the assertion in the spec block is expected to hold.
 A benefit of
-the modifies specification on `mutate_at` is that this assertion can be proved whether or
-not `mutate_at` is inlined.
+the modifies specification on `mutate_at` is that this assertion can be proved whether `mutate_at` is inlined.

 If the modifies annotation is omitted on a function, then that function is deemed to have all
 possible permissions for those resources it may modify during its execution.
 The set of all